lavafroth/lavafroth.github.io/content/post/becoming-all-the-instruments.md

 I came to learn that musical octaves are structured such that when you go to the next octave, you multiply the frequencies of the current octave by two.
 For example, if you are on a C, the next C in the next octave would have twice the frequency.

-An octave has 12 keys, and these keys are in a geometric progression.
-If going from one C to the next C doubles the frequency, going from one C to the next key C-sharp must be
+An octave has 12 semitones with frequencies in a geometric progression.
+If going from one C to the next C doubles the frequency, going from one C to the next key C-sharp we must break the doubling into 12 steps,

-$2^{1/12}$.
-Raising this number to the power of 12 gives you two, which is how much the frequency increases every octave.
+$$
+x^{12} = 2
+\implies x = 2^{1/12}
+$$

+We need to go to $2^{1/12}$ times the frequency.

-Armed with this knowledge, you can find specific frequency bins where the user can land to sound musically accurate.
+Now we can find specific frequency bins where the user can possibly land to sound musically accurate.

 This narrows the search space and reduces the probability of noise being introduced.
-If we have noise in some of the bands, it doesn't affect us because we are using discrete bands instead of something continuous like the entirety of the spectrum.

 To implement this, we must first collect a baseline frequency from the user's humming or whistling.
-Once that's collected, we can multiply that frequency by the correct number to extrapolate into one or two octaves above, and perhaps half an octave below.
-I chose half an octave below because lower notes are more crowded, making them difficult to distinguish.
-Higher notes, on the other hand, while increasingly difficult to sing or whistle, are spaced out enough that they are very easy to distinguish.
+Once collected, we can multiply that frequency by the number we found earlier to extrapolate into one or two octaves above, and perhaps half an octave below.

+I chose half an octave below
+because lower notes are more crowded, making them difficult to distinguish.
+Higher notes, while increasingly difficult to hum or whistle, are spaced out enough that they are very easy to distinguish.

 ## Semitone Snapping

-Lastly, to further perfect the note, we take the resultant frequency, divide it by the baseline, and take the logarithm of that base two.
+To further perfect the note, we take the resultant frequency $f$, divide it by the baseline $b$, and take the logarithm of that base two.

+$$
+v = log_2 \left(\frac{f}{b}\right)
+$$

+Whenever $v$ is a whole number
+- The frequency $f$ is some power of 2 times the baseline $b$
+- The frequency lies $v$ octaves above the baseline $b$

+When $v$ has a fractional part, it represents the semitone numbers 0 through 12 in the squashed range of 0 through 1.

+To reconstruct the semitone numbers we multiply the fraction by 12.

-Remember, going from one octave to another is multiplying by two.
-We then multiply that logarithm by twelve, which gives us a number between zero and twelve, a number that corresponds to a key on the piano within an octave.
-Since you cannot press a key that is 1.5, we round this to the nearest integer.
-Essentially, we take the resultant frequency and snap it to the nearest note in the octave.
-That is what my program does.
+Since you cannot press a key that is 1.5 semitones, we round this to the nearest integer.

+$$
+w = \lfloor 12 v \rceil
+$$

+We essentially snap the resultant frequency to the nearest semitone $w$.

+## Where You Can Find It

-It is [open source](https://github.com/lavafroth/hum) on GitHub and is barely 200 lines of code.
-It was a fun side project.
-I wanted to make this because I want to make music, but I don't want to go through the pain of learning an instrument.
-Human humming or singing is the root of everything else; every other instrument is trying to mimic or extend what a human sings.
-It is natural to embrace this technology.
+This was a fun side project and I have made it [open source](https://github.com/lavafroth/hum) on GitHub having barely 200 lines of code.

+I made this tool because I want to make music without having to go through the pain of learning an instrument (I still am, but that's beside the point).
+Since every instrument is trying to mimic or extend what a human sings, it felt natural to embrace this technology.

 The best takeaway is that this doesn't require any fancy neural networks, and it is very fast.
-It can run on a small computer, like a Raspberry Pi, in a headless server tucked into your cupboard or closet.
+It can run on a small computer, like a Raspberry Pi, in a headless server tucked into your closet.

-It is highly efficient.
-For people who just want to get a melody out of their brain, to turn their thoughts into playable MIDI notes that they can share, this is a decent tool.
+For people who just want to get a melody out of their brain into playable MIDI notes that they can share, this is a decent tool.
 That's about it.